 72 Cognitive Biases to Optimize your Conversion Rates

 What are cognitive biases?
 More importantly, how do they affect your website’s conversion rate?
-This list of 72 cognitive biases introduces the most important biases that affect eCommerce websites.
-Not only will it tell you what they are, it will also help you convert more of your visitors into customers.
+This list of 72 cognitive biases introduces the most important forms of unconscious bias that affect eCommerce websites.
+By understanding these psychological habits, you can convert more of your visitors into customers.

 Cognitive Biases: What You Need to Know